royborgen/update_simplex/README.md

 # SimpleX Chat Desktop AppImage Updater

 This repository contains a shell script designed to automatically check for updates to the SimpleX Chat Desktop AppImage and download the latest version if available.
-This ensures you always have the most recent features and security patches.
+This ensures you always have the most recent features and security patches.If SimpleX is not present, the script will download it.

 ## Features